The artificial muscle

 The principle is simple and is described in a video.
 Using plain synthetic yarn, we arrive at a more stronger fiber than that of biological muscle, 100 times stronger.
 To achieve this the fishing line is wire is rolled up, more and more, until you can not squeeze again.
 When the tension is released, it tends to return to the spiral shape itself.
 To loosen it takes a little heat.
 At the same time, it contracts.
 So far it is not very interesting, because heating and cooling the fibers to active or relax the muscle takes some time ...
 But it was also found that placing the fibers in a sheath that conducts electricity, one can manage to control the muscle and make movements by sending current.

-It is true that the idea of using a twisted cord is not entirely new, it is described in this document released in 2010: Twisted String Actuation.
+It is true that the idea of using a twisted cord is not entirely new, it is described in a document released in 2010: Twisted String Actuation.
 But in this case, the twist is induced by an actuator, we do not use a fiber already twisted, this is slower.

 The manufacturing process is very inexpensive, and therefore it is expected to see the artificial muscle for sale very soon.
 This will significantly advance robotics.